Welcome to Public Works

 Spring and fall sometimes bring a change of odor and flavor to the public water supply since our water source includes surface lake water from Lavon Lake.
 This is not a health hazard.
 The NTMWD is upgrading the plant to include ozone to treat the water which will improve the seasonal taste and odor issues.

-The City has a complete sewer system with required capacity by connecting to a 30-inch line with the Muddy Creek Regional Waste Water Treatment Facility in Wylie, Texas.
+The City has a complete conveyance sanitary sewer system with required capacity by connecting to a 30-inch main line with the Muddy Creek Regional Waste Water Treatment Facility in Wylie, Texas.
+The City of Murphy does not treat any wastewater collected.